cdavisj/cse15l-lab-reports/markdown-parse-debugging.md

 # Troubleshooting Markdown Parser
-The starter code from this project was produced in [this](https://www.youtube.com/watch?v=_y9hkrN9k3w) video.
+If you joined here by mistake, or would like to return to the home page, click [here](index.html).The starter code from this project was produced in [this](https://www.youtube.com/watch?v=_y9hkrN9k3w) video.
 This produced the following starter code.

 ```java
 // File reading code from https://howtodoinjava.com/java/io/java-read-file-to-string-examples/